HigherOrderCO/Kind/SYNTAX.md

 ```

 A goal can be written as `?` followed by a name.
 For example, `?help` is a goal
 named `help`.
-Goals are extremelly useful when developing algorithms and proofs,
+Goals are extremely useful when developing algorithms and proofs,
 as they allow you to keep a part of your program incomplete while you work on
 the rest.
 They also allow you to inspect the context and expected type on that
 part.
 For example, if you write: